doanvalerie/pokemini-website/docs/description.md

 different OLED pages – a landing page, collection page, fight or flee page, and fight page.
 We describe these pages in greater detail below.

-1. When the program starts finishes setup, the user is navigated to the landing page.
+1. When the program starts and finishes setup, the user is navigated to the landing page.
 The landing page displays the board's real-time location in latitude and longitude.
 Furthermore, the coordinates of the Pokémon closest to the user are displayed.
 This informs the user of the nearest location they can